3D Life

-3D Life is a cellular automaton.
-It is a three-dimensional extension of Game of Life, investigated by Carter Bays.
+3D Life is a three-dimensional extension and exploration in the variants of Conway's Game of Life.
+It was first discovered by Carter Bays.
 A number of different semitotalistic rules for the 3D rectangular Moore neighborhood were investigated.
 It was popularized by A. K. Dewdney in his "Computer Recreations" column in Scientific American magazine.

+Background

+Recontextualizing Conway's Game of Life

+In every step of Conway's Game of Life follows four rules: